microsoft/pyright/docs/configuration.md

 **reportOptionalIterable** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to use an Optional type as an iterable value (e.g. within a `for` statement).
 The default value for this setting is 'none'.

+**reportOptionalContextManager** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to use an Optional type as a context manager (as a parameter to a `with` statement).
+The default value for this setting is 'none'.

 **reportUntypedFunctionDecorator** [boolean or string, optional]: Generate or suppress diagnostics for function decorators that have no type annotations.
 These obscure the function type, defeating many type analysis features.

 **reportUntypedClassDecorator** [boolean or string, optional]: Generate or suppress diagnostics for class decorators that have no type annotations.
 These obscure the class type, defeating many type analysis features.